Caulfield railway station: Description

 Caulfield railway station is on the boundary of Caulfield East and Malvern East, suburbs of Melbourne, Victoria.
 North of the station is Dandenong Road, and south of the station is Normanby Road.
 The station is located nearby to the Caulfield Village apartment and shopping complex, Caulfield Racecourse, and Monash University.
 The station is owned by VicTrack, a state government agency, and the station is primarily operated by Metro Trains.
 The station is approximately 10 km, or a 19-minute train journey, from Flinders Street railway station.
 The adjacent stations are Malvern station up towards Melbourne and Carnegie and Glen Huntly stations down towards Dandenong or Frankston.

 Designed by railway architect J. W. Hardy, the station complex was built in 1913–1914 in the Federation Free Classical style.
 The station consists of a single island platform and two side platforms with a total of four platform edges.
 Standard in Melbourne, the platform has an asphalt surface with concrete on the edges.
-The platforms are approximately 160 m long, enough for a Metro Trains 7-car HCMT.
+The platforms are approximately 160 m long, enough for a 7-car HCMT.
 The station has a pedestrian subway, accessed from the centre of the platforms by a ramp.
 In addition to the four passenger platforms, there is a horse platform which Heritage Council Victoria notes is "a rare structure of its type" although its physical characteristics are "undistinguished".
 The Caulfield Railway Complex has three principal station buildings, a former lamp/store room, and a signal box—all heritage listed.

 Unique architectural features in the three red brick station buildings include elaborately decorated parapets and radiating bands of render around the arched openings.
 Original fittings that have been retained from the 1914 station reconstruction include the timber palisade gates, timber seating, and ticket office fittings.
 The signal box was built around 1920.
 Constructed out of red brick, it has a tiled hip roof and retains its original fittings.

 The station building, platform, and underpass are largely the same as when originally built, with the main changes being updated signage, technology, and the addition of two new ramp canopies, amongst other minor building and platform upgrades.
 There is a small 130-space car park on the south side of the station.
 The station is listed as an "assisted access" station on the Metro Trains website, as the access ramp is too steep and would require assistance for wheelchair customers to traverse.